cypator/splate-api/source/index.html.md

 ## Ping

-To keep connection alive client needs to send a heart beat message ping once every 30 seconds.
-If no heart beat message is received for 30 seconds connection will be dropped.
+To keep the connection alive client needs to send a heartbeat message ping once every 30 seconds.
+If no heartbeat message is received for 30 seconds connection will be dropped.

 > Request